BYU-Baja/xbee_pro_interface_arduino/README.md

 # xbee_pro_interface_arduino
 Repository that has Arduino code to interface with the XBee SX Pro radio module.
 Designed to be an Arduino library.
+The module commnicates via a UART port on the Arduino.
+The code helps with sending AT commands that switch the device into command mode and also change AT registers on the device.
+It also will contain functions that send data to the radio module to be transmitted to the base station.
+The actual protocol code will be contained in a seperate repository.

 ## Usage
 To install the library in Arduino IDE, follow the instructions below: